- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 Money-back guarantee: 30 DAYS

 Total VPN operates more than 1,800 servers across 80+ countries, so it’s a strong choice for virtually any task.
-For instance, we’ve had great results torrenting and securely accessing tricky platforms like Netflix while connected.
+For instance, I’ve had great results torrenting and securely accessing tricky platforms like Netflix while connected.
 This provider can protect five of your devices at the same time and offers 24/7 support via a ticket system (there’s also a button in the app that’ll take you straight to the website’s support center).

 This VPN makes it impossible for your service provider to see what you get up to online, thanks to its unbreakable 256-bit AES encryption.
 What’s more, it offers DNS and IPv6 leak protection, a kill switch, an obfuscated protocol named Hydra, and a strict no-logging policy.
 Additionally, it’s possible to stop certain sites from loading if the VPN isn’t active (or allow them to bypass the VPN’s encryption entirely).